csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 This chapter describes a way to solve a wide variety of problems more efficiently.
 We use a **factored representation** for each state: a set of variables, each of which has a value.
 A problem is solved when each variable has a value that satisfies all the constraints on the variable.
 A problem described this way is called a **constraint satisfaction problem**, or CSP.

-CONSTRAINT SATISFACTION PROBLEM

 CSP search algorithms take advantage of the structure of states and use _general-purpose_ rather than _problem-specific_ heuristics to enable the solution of complex problems.
 The main idea is to eliminate large portions of the search space all at once by identifying variable/value combinations that violate the constraints.

-6.1 DEFINING CONSTRAINT SATISFACTION PROBLEMS
+## DEFINING CONSTRAINT SATISFACTION PROBLEMS

-A constraint satisfaction problem consists of three components, X,D, and C: X is a set of variables, {x~1~, . . . ,Xn}.
-D is a set of domains, {D1, . . . ,Dn}, one for each variable.
+A constraint satisfaction problem consists of three components, X,D, and C:
+X is a set of variables, {x~1~, . . . ,X~n~}.
+D is a set of domains, {D~1~, . . . ,D~n~}, one for each variable.
 C is a set of constraints that specify allowable combinations of values.

-Each domain Di consists of a set of allowable values, {v1, . . . , vk} for variable Xi.
-Each constraint Ci consists of a pair 〈scope , rel 〉, where scope is a tuple of variables that participate in the constraint and rel is a relation that defines the values that those variables can take on.
+Each domain Di consists of a set of allowable values, {v~1~, . . . , v~k~} for variable X~i~.
+Each constraint C~i~ consists of a pair 〈scope , rel 〉, where scope is a tuple of variables that participate in the constraint and rel is a relation that defines the values that those variables can take on.
 A relation can be represented as an explicit list of all tuples of values that satisfy the constraint, or as an abstract relation that supports two operations: testing if a tuple is a member of the relation and enumerating the members of the relation.
-For example, if x~1~ and x~2~ both have

-202

-Section 6.1.
-Defining Constraint Satisfaction Problems 203

-the domain {A,B}, then the constraint saying the two variables must have different values can be written as 〈(x~1~,x~2~), [(A,B), (B,A)]〉 or as 〈(x~1~,x~2~),x~1~ ≠ x~2~〉.
+For example, if x~1~ and x~2~ both have the domain {A,B}, then the constraint saying the two variables must have different values can be written as 〈(x~1~,x~2~), [(A,B), (B,A)]〉 or as 〈(x~1~,x~2~),x~1~ ≠ x~2~〉.

 To solve a CSP, we need to define a state space and the notion of a solution.
-Each state in a CSP is defined by an **assignment** of values to some or all of the variables, {Xi =ASSIGNMENT
+Each state in a CSP is defined by an **assignment** of values to some or all of the variables, {X~i~ =v~i~,X~j~

-vi,Xj = vj, . . .}.
-An assignment that does not violate any constraints is called a **consistent**CONSISTENT

-or legal assignment.
-A **complete assignment** is one in which every variable is assigned, andCOMPLETE ASSIGNMENT

-a **solution** to a CSP is a consistent, complete assignment.
-A **partial assignment** is one thatSOLUTION

-PARTIAL ASSIGNMENT assigns values to only some of the variables.
+=v~j~, . . .}.
+An assignment that does not violate any constraints is called a **consistent** or legal assignment.
+A **complete assignment** is one in which every variable is assigned, and a **solution** to a CSP is a consistent, complete assignment.
+A **partial assignment** is one that assigns values to only some of the variables.

-**6.1.1 Example problem: Map coloring**
+### Example problem: Map coloring

 Suppose that, having tired of Romania, we are looking at a map of Australia showing each of its states and territories (Figure 6.1(a)).
 We are given the task of coloring each region either red, green, or blue in such a way that no neighboring regions have the same color.
 To formulate this as a CSP, we define the variables to be the regions